You better believe it! Seadoo has a watercraft that has suspension. If a boat with suspension doesn’t blow your mind then I don’t know what will.

 Pretty cool huh!

-2018 – No More Suspension
+2018 – No More Suspension Models

 Never thought the day would come when I would have to say that suspension on Sea-Doo watercraft is no more.
-2017 was the last year you could get any type of suspension on a jet ski.
+2017 was the last year you could get any type of it on a jet ski.
 Sea-Doo claims you don’t need it anymore due to their new ST3 hull.
 While it maybe true, it doesn’t help that the cool factor and having something from the future is now gone.

 There was no cooler feeling than getting on an iS model and pressing the AUTO button.
-The machine would whirl to life lifting you up.
+The machine would whirl to life, lifting you up.
 I guess we’ll have to find other ways to show off at the docks.
+If you like this article, please be sure to check out my must-have jet ski accessories post too!

 I see for 2016 there was a GTX Limited iS 260 and for 2017 it was just the s 260 did they ditch the intelligent part for the regular in 17?